MonkAnoo/WAD/README.md

 # WAD To Do List
-    $ 1 to 3 program not completed.
+    $ 1 & 2 program not completed.
+    $ Program 3 completed.
     $ Program 4 completed.